SWBF2 (Classic) FAQ

 If a player had a second game installation and still used the same alias name, these statistics would be separate from the other statistics using the same name.
 This was a measure to stop other SWBF2 players from using your alias name with their SWBF2 installation hash and accumulating statistics on a particular name instead of the actual player who had a known SWBF2 hash in the SWBF2 community.

-You need to be a Star Wars Battlefront 2 server administrator with server file access.
+You needed to be a Star Wars Battlefront 2 server administrator with server file access.
 If you needed to set up your server, you'd got to our Register Server page and complete all the fields on the register form.
 Comments and questions are allowed and this is an initial correspondence to setup the SWBF2 community.
-Once submitted, an SWBF2 admin will receive an email within 24 hours to set up your account with user and password.
+Once submitted, an SWBF2 admin would receive an email within 24 hours to set up their account with user and password.

-SWBF2 server admins ahould have access to their server's "statistics.csv" file on their SWBF2 (Classic) game server through an FTP program that will allow you to upload your "statistics.csv" file to our SWBF2stats.net website.
-All Star Wars Battlefront 2 Statistics leaderboards are updated nightly @ 12 am est with any new "statistics.csv" files that have been uploaded to our website.
-If you upload your "statistics.csv" file nightly, your leaderboards will update nightly.
-Your leaderboards are as current as you want them to be.
+SWBF2 server admins would have access to their server's "statistics.csv" file on their SWBF2 (Classic) game server through an FTP program that will allow you to upload your "statistics.csv" file to our SWBF2stats.net website.
+All Star Wars Battlefront 2 Statistics leaderboards were updated nightly @ 12:00 am est with any new "statistics.csv" files that have been uploaded to our website.
+If you uploaded your "statistics.csv" file nightly, your leaderboards would update nightly.
+Your leaderboards were as current as you wanted them to be.